tinloaf/autocomplete-plus-python-jedi/README.md

 This package was inspired by a very similar package by [fallenhitokiri](https://github.com/fallenhitokiri/autocomplete-plus-jedi).

+2015-04-02	v.
+0.2.1 - v.0.2.3
+* Bugfix: Arguments with unknown names now called "arg"
+* Improve behavior if ACP is not installed
+* Prepare docstrings for when ACP implements this

 2015-03-31 	v.
 0.2.0
 * Add function arguments to suggestions